skirino/slides/slides/antikythera_framework/slides.md

 ### Resource control

-- Each Erlang process
+- Erlang process:
-    - has its own execution context and memory space
-    - isolated from other processes
+    - its own execution context and memory space, isolated from other processes
 - Thus, "number of processes" can be used as 1st approximation of resource consumption
 - (That's why we chose Elixir)